- Outside Hurricane Alley

 - Pre-clearance Customers partner with the U.S.

 Ranked as one of the most beautiful places in the Caribbean, Aruba is a 21 mile independent country within the Kingdom of the Netherlands that boasts an average annual temperature of 82 degrees Fahrenheit.
 The island lies on the southernmost tip of the Caribbean, roughly 17 miles off the coast of Venezuela.
 Aruba is fortunate enough to sit outside the threat of Hurricane Alley, and because of the trade winds, the island tends to be very windy.
 If you are a fan of sports like kite surfing and sailing then Aruba is definitely the tropical paradise for you.
+For those that are diving fans, Aruba also ranks as one of the top 10 places in the Caribbean to scuba dive.

 Native languages are Dutch and Papiamento, but with 60% of their visitors being American, English is spoken everywhere.
 Plus, with close proximity to South America, Spanish is spoken quite frequently as well.